omancommunity/watermelon/README.md

 # Introduction :

-This project divided into few sections every section contain few steps, that will make your pi able to run simple GUI app in python with splash and all other friends.
+This project divided into few sections every section contain few steps, that will make your pi able to run simple GUI app in python with splash and all other friends .

 ## Sections:
-- [👍🏻]Prepare system .
+- [✅]Prepare system .
-- [🤚] UI build .
+- [❎] UI build .
-- [🤚] Test code & Real world test .
+- [❎] Test code & Real world test .

-# Section One:
+## Section One:
-## Prepare system :
+#### Prepare system :

 - Download raspian lite version .<br/><br/>
 https://www.raspberrypi.org/downloads/raspbian/